thatway1989/thatway1989.github.io/README.md

-# 1Read The Docs Theme for Jekyll and GitHub Pages
+# Read The Docs Theme for Jekyll and GitHub Pages

 Port of the Read the Docs theme to Jekyll that can be used with GitHub Pages.